Toni Street: Television career

 Street initially joined Television New Zealand (TVNZ) in 2006 on a six-month internship.
 She was presenter for TVNZ's coverage of ANZ Championship and international netball.
 She assumed the reins from the TVNZ duo of Lavina Good and Brendan Telfer, who both stood down after the completion of National Bank Cup netball in 2007.

 Street was part of TVNZ's commentary team for the 2008 Summer Olympics in Beijing.
 She was to be part of TVNZ's commentary team for the 2012 Summer Olympics in London, but dropped out when she discovered she was pregnant.

 In 2010, TVNZ lost the rights for netball coverage and Street moved into a senior role with One News, as a head sports reporter and substitute presenter for the sports bulletin.

 In September 2011, TVNZ established Saturday Breakfast, a weekend version of Breakfast, and Street was appointed co-presenter alongside Rawdon Christie and later alongside Tāmati Coffey.
 She was also a backup presenter for the weekday Breakfast.
 In September 2012, Street took maternity leave, and was replaced by finance presenter Nadine Chalmers-Ross for two months until the show was cancelled.

 In 2013, Street replaced Petra Bagust as permanent co-host of the weekday Breakfast, alongside her former Saturday Breakfast co-host Rawdon Christie.

 In 2014, she and Mike Hosking joined Jesse Mulligan on the Seven Sharp panel.

+In 2016, she hosted the spelling bee television series Spellbound.